abhinavg267/uci-driver/notes/uci-driver-architecture.md

 ## Components
 - UCIEngine
+    - create
+    - sendCommand
-    - start
+        - returns Unit
-        - start the process
+    - readResponse
-        - SwitchToUCI -> IsReady -> StartANewGame
-    - evaluate
+        - return UCIResponse
-        - GetBestMove
+    - destroy

 - UCICommand
     - Simple Commands
     - Commands with predefined parameters

 - UCIResponse
+    - ResponseType
+    - Response
+        - readResponse method in Engine will return this

 - UCIProcedure
-    - A procedure will have an `execute` method, with return type `T`
+    - A procedure will have an `execute` method, with a generic return type `T`
-    - New Procedures can be created with Procedures
+    - Procedures can be clubbed together with `->` to create new Procedure, the return type of the new Procedure will be the same as the return type of Procedure in RHS (Right-Hand-Side)
+    - ReturnType of `ReadResponse` Procedure should be a specific Implementation of `UCIResponse` instead of generic `UCIResponse` #TODO

 ### UCIProcedures
 1. SendCommand: Send a command